Florence Police establish boundaries for future Confederate monument protests

 The department stated the policies are supported by the ACLU as outlined in the organization’s protester’s rights literature, specifically, “Police are permitted to keep antagonistic groups separated, but should allow them to be within sight and sound of one another.”
 Additionally, the department says the ACLU also agrees that the police can place restrictions on protest routes and sound equipment when public safety requires it.

-News 19 has reached out to the ACLU to clarify these boundaries and regulations, as well as to see how the two organizations worked together on the policies.
+News 19 reached out to the ACLU and they said they weren’t consulted on the protest guidelines.

+“Neither the ACLU of Alabama nor ACLU National was consulted regarding the Florence Police Department’s new protest restrictions.
+They are simply citing our know-your-rights materials on our website, which does not equal agreement or support.
+Furthermore, we have not seen the location, and so would not be able to say whether these are reasonable time, place, or manner restrictions.”ACLU

 The department says recent events, such as protests last weekend and social media threats, have led to these boundaries.